 |Border 3||Set the size of the border between the third and final cascade split.
 HDRP fades the shadow cascades between these two sections over this border.
 The Working Unit defines the unit this property uses.|

 |Border 4||Set the size of the border at the end of the last cascade split.
 HDRP fades the final shadow cascade out over this distance.
 The Working Unit defines the unit this property uses.|

 Visualizing the shadow cascades

-You can use the Shadows override to visualize the cascade sizes in the Inspector, as well as the boundaries of the cascades as they appear inside your Scene in real time.
+You can use the Shadows override to visualize the cascade sizes in the Inspector, and the boundaries of the cascades as they appear inside your Scene in real time.